-Ting was also a leader in the successful effort to revolutionize how K-12 schools are funded.
-Starting in the fall of 2014, the state will direct more education funding to students confronting social inequities, like poverty or limited English language skills, through what is called the Local Control Funding Formula.
+Ting was also a leader in the effort to revolutionize how K-12 schools are funded.
+Since the fall of 2014, the state directs more education funding to students confronting social inequities, like poverty or limited English language skills, through what is called the Local Control Funding Formula.

+Ting co-chairs the San Francisco Advisory Board for ChinaSF, a public-private partnership dedicated to creating economic development opportunities by making San Francisco the gateway for Chinese companies looking to establish business operations in the Bay Area.
 In the past, Phil served as a member of the Governing Board of the San Francisco Bay Restoration Authority; as President of the Bay Area Assessors Association and the Organization of Chinese Americans-SF Bay Chapter; and on the boards of directors for the Equality California Institute and Cal Alumni Association.

 Prior to serving in the Assembly, Ting was the San Francisco Assessor-Recorder, a position he used to: